Community collaboration scores a goal for design

 “Initially, I thought it was a fantastic opportunity, as I hadn’t expected to work with real clients until third year.

-“When I found out my design had been selected, I was incredibly excited to create additional work for the club and to see my designs progress beyond an assignment and into real-world use.
+“When I found out my design had been selected, I was incredibly excited to create additional work for the club and see my designs progress beyond an assignment and into real-world use.
 Having the chance to see my work printed and actively used was a really rewarding experience.”

 The second deliverable involved designing collector cards featuring playing positions, aimed at helping young players learn the fundamentals of netball.